proycon/pynlpl/docs/folia.rst

     doc.declare(folia.PosAnnotation, 'brown-tag-set', annotator='proycon', annotatortype=folia.AnnotatorType.MANUAL)

 Any additional sets for Part-of-Speech would have to be explicitly declared as well.
+To check if a particular annotation type and set is declared, use the ``declared(Class, set)`` method.

 Adding structure
 -------------------------